feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> [1] "Sure!
-Dates are so sweet that they can have up to 80% natural sugar content when dried, making them a natural candy enjoyed for thousands of years!"
+Did you know that date palms can produce up to 200 pounds of dates per year, and some date seeds have been found to be over 2,000 years old and still able to germinate?
+That's some ancient fruit power!"
 agent$invoke("And one more.")
-#> [1] "Here’s another fun fact: Date palms can live and produce fruit for over 100 years, making them some of the longest-living fruit trees in the world!"
+#> [1] "Absolutely!
+Dates are so naturally sweet that they have been used as a natural sweetener in Middle Eastern cuisines for thousands of years—kind of like nature's candy!"

 # Clear all messages except the system prompt
 agent$reset_conversation_history()